Jerusha Coltof (Kitah Nitzanim & Kitah Gan-Alef)

 Penina Weinberger graduated from Barnard College with a BA in English literature, and holds a Master's of Social Work from Columbia and a Master's in Judaic Studies from Columbia/JTS.
 She began her career as a development professional at UJA-Federation.
 After leaving UJA to raise her children, Penina spent several summers as a member of the Judaic studies staff at Camp Ramah, Nyack.
 She is involved in volunteer projects for The Windward School, and in the Jewish community, including coordinating special educational events and programming for the Young Israel of Scarsdale.
 Penina recently completed coursework at the Windward Teacher Training Institute.
-She is glad to be working at the PJC for her second year.
+She is glad to be working at the PJC for her fourth year.

 Havi Pesso (Kitah Hei)